FleekHQ/fleek-docs/docs/domain-management/troubleshooting.md

 ---
 # Troubleshooting Custom Domains
+Here you can find tips and guides on how to troubleshoot the most common issues with DNS, ENS, and HNS domains on Fleek!

+## Troubleshooting DNS Domains
 ## Custom DNS Domain Stopped Working

 The first thing you can check is if your site is visible on the **"Verify on IPFS"** link on your Fleek dashboard.
 Visit your Fleek dashboard (the hosting tab) and select your affected site to find this button.
 See the gif below for a reference.